 M.A.
 Policies and Procedures

 In addition, students may devote up to six credits to independent Readings and Research tutorials under the supervision of department faculty.
 These tutorials are initiated by one or more students in consultation with a professor and focus on a topic of mutual interest.
 The syllabus and assignments are developed collaboratively, and result in one or more longer papers.
-R&Rs are most productive when they delve deep into a topic previously explored in a regularly offered course, or when the student and professor share a research interest that is not currently offered in the regular curriculum.
+R&Rs are most productive when they delve deeply into a topic previously explored in a regularly offered course, or when the student and professor share a research interest that is not currently offered in the regular curriculum.

 The Comprehensive Exam, offered each fall, gives students the opportunity to demonstrate knowledge about literary periodization and to use close-reading skills.
 Three hours in length, it asks students to complete three of five questions—each one addressing a different major literary period.
 For each question, students are provided with a passage from a work of literature; the name of the work’s author; the date of the work’s publication; and some prompts about the work and a keyword relevant to it, such as lyric or Transcendentalism.
 Students are asked to address one or more of these prompts through a close reading of the passage.
 The objective is to demonstrate mastery of a wide range of skills in answering each question.

 The Comprehensive Exam must be taken by the fall of the second year.

 Students are examined on a basic reading knowledge of one foreign language.
 The language exam consists of a two-hour translation of a passage of academic writing with the aid of a dictionary.
 It is offered in the fall semester at the same time as the comprehensive examination, and may be taken during the first or the second year.
 A wide range of languages can be accommodated.

 - the candidate supplies an undergraduate transcript showing two courses beyond beginning level in a foreign language with grades of B or above (taken within three years of entering the M.A. program).